pfgithub/scpl/docs/actions/shownotification.md

 ## Show Notification / ShowNotification (internally `is.workflow.actions.notification`)

-> This action requires that Shortcuts has permission to use WFUserInteractionResource,WFMainThreadResource,WFLocalNotificationAccessResource.
+> This action requires that Shortcuts has permission to use WFMainThreadResource,WFLocalNotificationAccessResource.

 ## description